stanleySimeon/eventWebsite/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-My fisrt capstone project built with HTML/CSS/JavaScript
+My fisrt project built with HTML/CSS/JavaScript

 Additional description about the project and its features.